Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems: PRELIMINARIES

 \subsection{PID controlled feedback loop}

 We consider the second-order systems of the type

 where the output of interest $y(t)$ and its time derivative $\dot{y}(t)$ are available for a feedback control.
-The control signal $u(t) \in \mathbb{R}$ is continuous on $t \in \mathbb{R}_{+}$ and assumed to stay unsaturated\footnote{We notice that a feedback control involving an integral action may be subject to saturation, which is also a quite common practice in the control engineering.
+The control signal $u(t) \in \mathbb{R}$ is continuous on $t \in \mathbb{R}_{+}$ and assumed to stay unsaturated\footnote{We notice that a feedback control involving an integral action may be subject to saturation, that is quite common in practice of the control engineering.
 However, an explicit measure against the associated wind-up effects is beyond the scope of the current work.
 Therefore, neither standard PID control, assumed as a reference benchmarking control system, nor the proposed nonlinear extension handle a saturated operation mode.} for $(y,\dot{y}) \in \mathbb{R}^2$.
 The matched perturbation function $\sigma(t)$ is assumed to be Lipschitz, i.e. $|\dot{\sigma}| < \Sigma$ for some positive known $\Sigma$.